Pakistan and weapons of mass destruction: Uranium

 Pakistan's uranium infrastructure is based on the use of gas centrifuges to produce highly enriched uranium (HEU) at the Khan Research Laboratories (KRL) at Kahuta.
-Responding to India's nuclear test in 1974, Munir Khan launched the uranium program, codename Project-706 under the aegis of the PAEC.
+Responding to India's nuclear test in 1974, Munir Khan launched the uranium programme, codename Project-706 under the aegis of the PAEC.
 Physical chemist, Dr. Khalil Qureshi, did most of the calculations as a member of the uranium division at PAEC, which undertook research on several methods of enrichment, including gaseous diffusion, jet nozzle and molecular laser isotope separation techniques, as well as centrifuges.
-Abdul Qadeer Khan officially joined this program in 1976, bringing with him centrifuge designs he mastered at URENCO, the Dutch firm where he had worked as a senior scientist.
-Later that year, the government separated the program from PAEC and moved the program to the Engineering Research Laboratories (ERL), with A.Q.
+Abdul Qadeer Khan officially joined this programme in 1976, bringing with him centrifuge designs he mastered at URENCO, the Dutch firm where he had worked as a senior scientist.
+Later that year, the government separated the programme from PAEC and moved the programme to the Engineering Research Laboratories (ERL), with A.Q.
 Khan as its senior scientist.
-To acquire the necessary equipment and material for this program, Khan developed a procurement ring.
+To acquire the necessary equipment and material for this programme, Khan developed a procurement ring.
 Electronic materials were imported from the United Kingdom by two liaison officers posted to the High Commission of Pakistan in London and Bonn Germany.
 The army engineer and ex-technical liaison officer, Major-General Syed Ali Nawab discreetly oversaw KRL operations in the 1970s including procuring the electronics that were marked as "common items."
 This ring was also illicitly used decades later, in the late 1980s and 1990s to provide technology to Libya (under Muammar Gaddafi), North Korea, and Iran.
 Despite these efforts, it is claimed Khan Research Laboratories suffered setbacks until PAEC provided technical assistance.
 Although, A.Q.
-Khan disputes it and counter claims that PAEC is merely trying to take credit for KRL's success and that PAEC hindered progress at KRL after the two programs had been separated by Bhutto in 1976.
+Khan disputes it and counter claims that PAEC is merely trying to take credit for KRL's success and that PAEC hindered progress at KRL after the two programmes had been separated by Bhutto in 1976.
 In any case, KRL achieved modest enrichment of Uranium by 1978 and was ready to detonate an HEU uranium bomb by 1984.
 In contrast PAEC was unable to enrich any Uranium or produce weapons grade fissile material until 1998.